Sexual Assault Lawyers Toronto

 f) Indecent acts

-Many of these sexual offences come with mandatory minimum jail sentences on conviction, and mandatory orders that a person be listed on the Sex Offenders Registry.
+Many of these sexual offences carry mandatory minimum jail sentences upon conviction and mandatory orders placing a person on the Sex Offenders Registry.

-What are the penalties for a sexual assault conviction?
+The penalties for a sexual assault conviction include:

-• Up to 18 months or 10 years in jail, depending on case severity.
+- Up to 18 months or 10 years in jail, depending on how the Crown elects to proceed.

-Sentences range from no time in jail at all, up to a maximum of 18 months or a maximum of 10 years in jail, depending on whether the Crown proceeds by summary conviction or by indictment.
-More serious sexual offences — including aggravated sexual assault or sexual assault causing bodily harm — can attract higher jail sentences up to life in prison.
+Sentences range from no jail time at all up to a maximum of 18 months or 10 years, depending on whether the Crown proceeds by summary conviction or indictment.
+More serious charges — aggravated sexual assault or sexual assault causing bodily harm — can attract sentences up to life in prison.

-Non-citizens can face deportation, and a conviction will severely limit work and travel options.
+Non-citizens face potential deportation, and a sexual offence conviction will significantly affect work and travel options for years afterward.

 The Sex Offender Information Registration Act (SOIRA) requires convicted offenders to register their addresses, workplaces, and travel plans with police.
 This registry helps law enforcement track individuals convicted of sexual offences.
 Judges impose registry orders for offences such as sexual assault, sexual interference, and child pornography.

 Sex Offender Registry orders last between 10 years and life, depending on the circumstances.
-Click here to learn more about Canada's Sex Offender Registry.
+Click here to learn more about Canada's Sexual Offender Registry.

 Facing a Sexual Assault Charge?
 Contact Daniel Brown Law